dapengli2005/clock-web-client/README.md

 - edit single clock in/out entry
 - delete single clock in/out entry
 - manually create clock in/out entry
+- logoff user

+## Known issues

+- the frontend simulates authentication by storing logged-in user info in memory, which will be lost upon refreshing the page (in other words, frontend will not function after refreshing, until user is logged in again)

 ## Validations